GoogleCloudPlatform/oozie-to-airflow/README.md

 write a converter that handles all cases of complex workflows from Ooozie because some of functionalities available are not possible to map easily to existing Airflow Operators or cannot be tested because of the current Dataproc + Composer limitations.
 Some of those limitations might be removed in the future.
-Here is a list of common known limitations that we are aware of for now:
+Below is a list of common known limitations that we are aware of for now.

 Many of those limitations are not blockers - the workflows will still be converted to Python DAGs and it should be possible to manually (or automatically) post-process the DAGs to add custom